MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-single-page-app-react-sign-in-prepare-tenant.md

 ---
-title: "Tutorial: Prepare your customer tenant to authenticate users in a React SPA"
+title: "Tutorial: Prepare your external tenant to authenticate users in a React SPA"
 description: Learn how to configure your Microsoft Entra ID for customers tenant for authentication with a React single-page app (SPA).

 author: garrodonnell